chrisperelstein/katacoda-scenarios/service-mesh-intro/step4.md

-# Check out some other features

-## Open our ingress to outside world again
-`kubectl port-forward -n istio-system --address 0.0.0.0 service/kiali 20001:20001`{{execute}}
+# Kaili

+Let's look at the kaili tool.

-## View application
+## View the dashboard
 [click here]({{TRAFFIC_HOST1_20001}})